mateo767/spring-boot-utils/README.md

 Before using annotation, just configure it with `@EnableSpringBootUtils` or `@EnableLoggedMethod` on any configuration class.

-You can also adjust default logging level for created messages by using configuration property in `application.properties` or `application.yml` file.
+You can also adjust default logging level for created messages by using configuration properties in `application.properties` or `application.yml` file.

-The default level is `info`.
+The default level for non-exception messages is `info`.

+The default level for exception messages is `error`.

 ```
-dv.utils.logged-method.default-level: info
+spring-boot-utils.logged-method.default-level: info
+spring-boot-utils.logged-method.default-exception-level: error
 ```

 <a id="logged-method.usage">